Ruzzz/substi/README.md

-# Substitute
+# substi

-Command line utility for substitute string in file.
+Command line utility for substitution strings in a file.

 ## Usage ##